spacer

 Tunji Banjo Nigerian international who, along with fellow countryman John Chiedozie, starred for Leyton Orient back in the 1980's.
 It's almost a shame that he was a pretty decent player, if he'd been completely pants he'd have provided some great ammunition for journalists and post-match wisecracks about barn doors, cow's bottoms etc.

 Segar Bastard Or Mr Bastard to you.
-This legendary figure from the turn of the 20th Century appeared for England, refereed the 1878 FA Cup Final, played cricket for Essex, owned a racehorse, and still found time to earn a few shillings as a solicitor.
+This legendary figure from the turn of the 20th Century appeared for England, refereed the 1878 FA Cup Final, played cricket for Essex, owned a racehorse, and still found time to earn a few shillings as a solicitor and a ski rental instructor.
+Probably.
 Rumour has it he was also the great grandfather of Spoilt.

 Erich Beer German midfielder who played for the Fussballnationalmannschaft 24 times in the 1970's and was nicknamed 'the Berliner Beer'.